-Existing Proposed Explanation Order to cease activity or take action 119.
-(1) The Complaints Officer may make an order requiring a Métis citizen to deleted There will be no Complaints Officer so this authority is not necessary (a) cease an activity, where it appears to the Complaints Officer that the activity is in contravention of this Act; or (b) take action, where it appears to the Complaints Officer that such action is required by this Act.
-Grounds for order (2) An order may be made under subsection (1) without a hearing by the Adjudicator if, in the opinion of the Complaints Officer, (a) there exist urgent circumstances that justify making the order without first holding a hearing; and (b) the length of time needed for the holding of a hearing would be prejudicial to the effectiveness of the order.
-Temporary order (3) An order made under subsection (1) expires no later than the 5 th day after it is made but, where a hearing is commenced by the Adjudicator before the expiry of the
+Existing Proposed Explanation Grounds for order (2) An order may be made under subsection (1) without a hearing by the Adjudicator if, in the opinion of the Complaints Officer, (a) there exist urgent circumstances that justify making the order without first holding a hearing; and (b) the length of time needed for the holding of a hearing would be prejudicial to the effectiveness of the order.
+(2) An order may be made under subsection (1) without a hearing if, in the opinion of the court: (a) there exist urgent circumstances that justify making the order without first holding a hearing; and (b) the length of time needed for the holding of a hearing would be prejudicial to the effectiveness of the order.
+Temporary order (3) An order made under subsection (1) expires no later than the 5 th day after it is made but, where a hearing is commenced by the Adjudicator before the expiry of the order, the Complaints Officer may extend the order for the duration of the hearing, with or without variation.
+(3) An order made under subsection (1) expires no later than the 5 th day after it is made unless, where a hearing is commenced by the court before the expiry of the order, the court extends the order for the duration of the hearing, with or without variation.
+None Decision of Métis Judicial Body final 134.1 The decisions of the Métis Judicial Body are final and cannot be appealed to the The decisions of the Métis Judicial Body are final.